Information about starting painting lessons and tips to save you time and money.

 To get started with your oil or acrylic painting lessons you will need

 - Something to paint on

-- Paints – you need plenty of white student quality paint, I like to see beginners start with monocolor (one color and white) which is burnt umber and white, but any dark color and white will do.
+- Paints – you need plenty of white student quality paint, I like to see beginners start with monocolor (one color and white) which is most often burnt umber and white, but any dark color and white will do.

 From then we move on to the colors.
 The minimum colors are blue, warm yellow and crimson (warm yellow is any yellow that looks like an orange rather than a lemon, the exact color is not important for starting to paint)

 A set of colors is white, phthalo blue, cobalt blue, crimson, warm red, warm yellow, raw sienna, burnt sienna, burnt umber, viridian green, (warm red is fire engine red)

 - Brushes:- No need to buy expensive brushes

 – Fan brush (medium size, must be the firm bristles type, the soft bristles ones are very soft and not suitable).

 A 1 or 1-1/2 inch, common house painting brush.